Covid-19 Close Contact Instructions

 GET VACCINATED YEARLY, STAY HOME IF SICK, WEAR A MASK, GOOD HANDWASHING, SOCIAL DISTANCING

-Because some flu (influenza) and Covid-19 symptoms can be similar, it is important to get tested to help with diagnosis and reduce spread on campus.
+Because some influenza A & B (flu) and Covid-19 symptoms can be similar, it is important to get tested to help with diagnosis and reduce spread on campus.

 Flu season is mainly October to April in the US.
 The flu virus may change yearly- so vaccines are needed each flu season.
 It is safe to get your flu vaccine and Covid-19 vaccine at the same time.

-Flu may be less easily spread than Covid-19 but has a quicker time of symptom onset after exposure to someone with flu.
+Flu may be less easily spread than Covid-19 but has a quicker time of symptom onset after exposure to the flu.
 Flu has a shorter incubation time of 1-4 days after exposure compared with Covid-19 incubation time of 2-14 days after exposure.

 Flu symptom onset is usually rapid (go to bed fine and wake up ill).
 Fever, body aches, chills, headache, runny/stuffy nose, sore throat, vomiting, diarrhea are common.
 Fever usually stops in 3-4 days and risk of spreading to others is rapidly decreased after 3 days.
 Fatigue may last 7-10 days.
 Fever should be gone before return to routine activity.